Cycling the c2c in Northern England

 Start Any Day February to November

 A Four centre self-guided c2c cycle tour across Northern England from Whitehaven to Newcastle.
 4 nights bed and breakfast en-suite (wherever possible) guesthouse accommodation, 3 days cycling with car parking and transport to the start of tour.
-Includes; emergency back-up, luggage transfers, detailed notes guide book and maps.
+Includes; emergency back-up, luggage transfers, tour details and phone app navigation.

 This is the ultimate Sea to Sea, C2C or Coast to Coast cycling tour across Northern England, offering a great diversity of scenery, history and culture.
 You and your bike will be transported from Newcastle to the start of the route at Whitehaven.
 This predominately traffic-free route is Britain’s most popular long-distance cycle ride across Northern England from Coast to Coast.
 Enjoy the (relatively!) gentle route through the Lake District before a challenging crossing of the Pennines Hills.
 Your efforts are rewarded with a long downhill stretch to finish in the vibrant city of Newcastle.
 The following morning after breakfast you pick-up your car from the hotel to continue your journey home.